Implicit structure in 2-representations of quantum groups: Introduction

 \section{Introduction}

-Higher representation theory arises in the study of actions by Lie algebras, such as ${\mathfrak{sl}}_2$, on categories rather than vector spaces.
+Higher representation theory studies actions of Lie algebras, such as ${\mathfrak{sl}}_2$, on categories rather than vector spaces.
 Instead of linear maps between vector spaces, such as $E$ and $F$, there are functors $\E$ and $\F$ between categories.
-Subsequently, the work of Chuang and Rouquier~\cite{CR} revealed the importance of studying natural transformations between these functors which are invisible in the usual representation theory
+Subsequently, the work of Chuang and Rouquier~\cite{CR} revealed the importance of studying natural transformations between these functors.
+These natural transformations are invisible in the usual representation theory.

-These natural transformations also satisfy certain relations.
+New structure in higher representation theory arises via the 2-relations -- new relations holding between natural transformations.
 All of this data, namely the functors and the natural transformations, is captured and formalized in the concept of a categorified quantum group.
 These are 2-categories which were introduced and studied by Khovanov-Lauda in \cite{Lau1,KL,KL2,KL3}.
 Closely related 2-categories were independently introduced by Rouquier in \cite{Rou2}.
 In these 2-categories, the functors correspond to 1-morphisms while the natural transformations correspond to 2-morphisms.

 One obvious difference between the approaches of Khovanov-Lauda and Rouquier is certain extra 2-relations which occur in \cite{KL,KL2,KL3} but not in \cite{Rou2}.
-These additional relations induce explicit 2-isomorphisms lifting certain relations of the quantum group, and allow one to directly relate the split Grothendieck ring of these 2-categories with the integral version of the associated quantum group.
+These relations induce explicit 2-isomorphisms lifting certain equalities in the quantum group.
 The Khovanov-Lauda approach uses a diagrammatic framework where 2-morphisms are depicted diagrammatically using string-like diagrams (as explained later).
 When interpreted diagrammatically, the extra 2-relations in the Khovanov-Lauda approach tell you how to simplify an arbitrary string diagram (depicting a 2-morphism).
+Being able to simplify such diagrams can also be useful in other contexts.
+For example, in \cite{C} these 2-relations were used to compute various knot homologies of torus knots.